THOMASELOVE/500-2021/classes/class01/README.md

 ## Welcome to 500!

+- Instructor: Thomas E. Love, Ph.D., Professor of Medicine and of Population and Quantitative Health Sciences, CWRU.
-Your instructor is Thomas E. Love, Ph.D. and we are fortunate to have [Wyatt P. Bensken](https://wyattbensken.com/) as our teaching assistant.
-Learn more about us in the [Syllabus](https://thomaselove.github.io/500-2021-syllabus/).
+- TA: We are fortunate to have [Wyatt P. Bensken](https://wyattbensken.com/) as our teaching assistant.
+- Learn more about us in the [Syllabus](https://thomaselove.github.io/500-2021-syllabus/).

 ## Materials for Today's Class